 Born and raised in Moses Lake, Javier resides in Seattle and is a Seattle City Light employee, managing the utility's Historically Underutilized Business program.
 Javier is a proud University of Washington School of Business alum and received his Masters in Public Administration degree from Baruch College, the City University of New York, as a member of the National Urban Fellows.

-Joshua Trupin is in his first term as the state committee member (male identifying) from the 5th legislative district in east King County.
+Joshua Trupin is in his second term as a state committee member from the 5th Legislative District in east King County.
 His first experience in politics was in third grade, when he protested against education cuts in his Connecticut hometown.
 After graduating from Yale with a degree in psychology, he has worked as a software developer, consultant, writer, and editor.
 He has been involved in politics in both New York and Washington, and served as a national delegate for Sen. Bernie Sanders in 2016.
+In 2018, he co-founded the Economic Justice Caucus.
 He currently resides in North Bend.

 Bryan Kesterson is in his second term as the state committeeman from the 47th legislative district in south King County.
 Prior to that he spent three terms as the district chair.
 He has been involved in politics off and on since working to pass HJR-6 in 1970 which lowered the voting age to 19.
 Bryan became formally involved with the Democratic party in 2003 with the Howard Dean campaign.
 He acted as Legislative District Coordinator and discovered a talent for grassroots organizing which lead him to run for chair in 2005.